-ry is the …….

-−yc is the ……

-−y is the …..

-rz is the …….

-−zc is the ……

-−z is the …..

 The ultraviolet ( < 380 nm) and infrared ( > 780 nm) spectrum has to be suppressed to avoid errors.

 In general, it can be stated that the error increases when the light is near the infrared or ultraviolet.
 For many tristimulus colorimeter it is useful to reduce the nominal spectral range when the errors get too high.